Open Solidworks & Hello World

 {

-// COM Pointer of Soldiworks object
+// COM Pointer of SolidWorks object

 CComPtr<ISldWorks> swApp;

-// Create an instance of Solidworks application
+// Create an instance of SolidWorks application

 // If it fails then return 0 and close program